google/skylark/doc/spec.md

 ```

 The `prefix` argument may be a tuple of strings, in which case the
-function reports whether any one of them was a prefix of S.
+function reports whether any one of them is a prefix of S.

 ```python
 'abc'.startswith(('a', 'A'))                  # True